acheval/markdown-cv/index.md

 I am looking for a Linux Automation and Systems Engineering mission.
-After working on both Windows and Linux, I much prefer the latter's philosophy and approch.
-My interst in FLOSS has significantly grown in the recent years.
+My interest in FLOSS has significantly grown in the recent years.
 I'm striving to become a better version of myself everyday and try my best never to settle on my knowledge or skills.